 And now this chunky cabbage bacon and potato soup is slowly but surely becoming one of my favourite Winter soups.
 It's dense and filling, it's healthy and low calorie, and it's the perfect weekday dish to share with you family.

-The bacon gives such a wonderfully hearty touch, I absolutely love it.
+The bacon gives such a wonderfully hearty touch, and it takes the soup from a bland okayish soup to a delicious one; I absolutely love it.
 Yes, you can make this soup vegan or vegetarian friendly too by omitting the bacon, but the amazing flavour it adds to the soup is just divine.

 - Add the chopped bacon to a large pan and fry until golden brown - you can either use regular bacon and then chop it, or use bacon lardons or pancetta